yoniblum/ENG4000-Team-A-F/README.md

 > **_NOTE:_** For each Gate2 deliverable- presented as sub-sections below; please click on the subsection heading to be redirected to our team's detailed explanation for that respective section.

 ### [Assign, track and assess team tasks and performance](docs/gate2/team-task-and-performance.md)
-Rubric Point #1: Show how you’re assigning and accessing team tasks and performance.
+Rubric Point #1: Shows how we’re assigning and accessing team tasks and performance.

 ### [Decompose features into daily sprint tasks](docs/gate2/features-to-daily-sprint-tasks.md)
 Rubric point #2- How did we decompose features into daily tasks?